whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Tuning:**

 Most modern instruments are equal tempered and use A440 as their target pitch.
 This is the modern orchestral standard.
 Many of the flutes I make adhere to this standard, but some don’t.
-Some flutes just don’t want to be that rigid, and I might tune to A435, or A432, etc., and in some cases (such as the xiao) I target just intonation instead of equal temper (see my blog on tuning).
+Some flutes just don’t want to be that rigid, and I might tune to A435, or A432, etc., and in some cases (such as the xiao) I target just intonation instead of equal temper.
 This does not mean the flutes will not be “in tune”, because they will always be in proper tune with themselves.
 They just might not fit into a modern orchestral setting and may be better suited to solo play.
 But each individually listed flute will include this information so you know what you are getting.

 **All natural ingredients:**